 To see all the foods you can and can’t feed a bearded dragon, make sure and check out our complete bearded dragon food list with 237 different foods listed.
 We’ll show you what’s safe, what’s not, and what the healthiest food choices are for your beardie!!!

-This may sound odd, but if you’ve let your bearded dragon explore areas outside their enclosure, you’ve probably noticed that they will sometimes try to eat anything and everything they run into that fits in their mouth.
-Be cautious when letting your dragon explore and always keep a close eye on them!
+This may sound odd, but if you’ve let your bearded dragon explore areas outside their enclosure, you’ve probably noticed that it will sometimes try to eat anything and everything they run into that fits in its mouth.
+Be cautious when letting your dragon explore, and always keep a close eye on them!

 If you can avoid problems from the above 5 possible causes, you will most likely never have to worry about an impaction in your bearded dragon!